YnMann/DTMS/services/README.md

 This directory contains microservices constituting the Distributed Task Management System (DTMS).

+## SSO Service
+A microservice responsible for auth

 ## Task Service

 A microservice responsible for task management.
 It provides functionality for creating, editing, and monitoring tasks.